akaiser/dart_dependency_checker_cli/README.md

 ### Command `deps-used`

-Lists all dependencies that are actively used in the project's codebase.
+Lists dependencies that are actively used in the project's codebase.

 #### Arguments: